Gninos/CIM-With-Transition-Systems/README.md

 These constraints ensure that there will be no abrupt movements.

-The model has a starvation-free property that makes all the CAVs to have the opportunity to move in the round.
-Moreover, the model allows the possibility of a CAV to choose to pause and pass its turn.
+A round ends when all cars have had a chance to move.
+So, the model has a starvation-free property that makes all the CAVs to have the opportunity to move in the round.
+Moreover, the it allows the possibility of a CAV to choose to pause and pass its turn.